-1) There shall be a separation of rural land between each neighboring city and the metropolitan area.
-If the region grows together, the transportation system would suffer and the cities would lose their sense of community identity.

-- 2) There shall be a strong balance between jobs and housing in the neighbor cities.
-The more a city retains a balance of jobs and households, the more trips will remain local. - 3) The "green corridor," transportation facility through a rural reserve that serves as a link between the metropolitan area and a neighbor city without access to the farms and forests of the rural reserve.
+- There should be a separation of rural land between each neighboring city and the metropolitan area.
+If the region grows together, the transportation system would suffer and the cities would lose their sense of community identity. - There should be a strong balance between jobs and housing in the neighbor cities.
+The more a city retains a balance of jobs and households, the more trips will remain local. - The "green corridor," highway through a rural reserve serves as a link between the metropolitan area and a neighbor city without access to the farms and forests of the rural reserve.
 This would keep accessibility high, which encourages employment growth but limits the adverse affect on the surrounding rural areas.
-Metro will seek limitations in access to these facilities and will seek intergovernmental agreements with ODOT, the appropriate counties and neighbor cities to establish mutually acceptable growth management strategies.
-Metro will link transportation improvements to neighbor cities to successful implementation of these intergovernmental agreements.